Designed By Phoebe Bridgers, Worn By Taylor Swift — This Is 2023's Most Coveted Jewelry

 ADVERTISEMENT

-Phoebe called Taylor her “hero,” Taylor described Phoebe as “a friend that I will never ever stop confiding in and trusting,” and unsurprisingly, their two fandoms collectively freaked out, flooding NYC-based jewelry brand Catbird with demand.
+Phoebe called Taylor her “hero,” Taylor described Phoebe as “a friend that I will never ever stop confiding in and trusting,” and unsurprisingly, their two fandoms collectively freaked out, flooding NYC-based jewellery brand Catbird with demand.
 Lucky for us, Catbird was listening and has just restocked the charm in both its gold and silver iterations.
 Interested?
-You better act quickly — pre-orders end on Sunday, June 4.
+You better act quickly.

 @tonyamichelec I’m emotional.
 My two fave artists!
 Also if someone can tell me what eyeshadow Phoebe is wearing…thst would be fantastic! #phoebebridgers #taylorswift #erastour ♬ original sound - Tonya